Magnetism: Ferrimagnetism

 Like ferromagnetism, ferrimagnets retain their magnetization in the absence of a field.
 However, like antiferromagnets, neighboring pairs of electron spins tend to point in opposite directions.
 These two properties are not contradictory, because in the optimal geometrical arrangement, there is more magnetic moment from the sublattice of electrons that point in one direction, than from the sublattice that points in the opposite direction.

 Most ferrites are ferrimagnetic.
 The first discovered magnetic substance, magnetite, is a ferrite and was originally believed to be a ferromagnet; Louis Néel disproved this, however, after discovering ferrimagnetism.

 Superparamagnetism

 When a ferromagnet or ferrimagnet is sufficiently small, it acts like a single magnetic spin that is subject to Brownian motion.
 Its response to a magnetic field is qualitatively similar to the response of a paramagnet, but much larger.

+Nagaoka magnetism

+Japanese physicist Yosuke Nagaoka conceived of a type of magnetism in a square, two-dimensional lattice where every lattice node had one electron.
+If one electron was removed under specific conditions, the lattice's energy would be minimal only when all electrons' spins were parallel.

+A variation on this was achieved experimentally by arranging the atoms in a triangular moiré lattice of molybdenum diselenide and tungsten disulfide monolayers.
+Applying a weak magnetic field and a voltage led to ferromagnetic behavior when 100–150% more electrons than lattice nodes were present.
+The extra electrons delocalized and paired with lattice electrons to form doublons.
+Delocalization was prevented unless the lattice electrons had aligned spins.
+The doublons thus created localized ferromagnetic regions.
+The phenomenon took place at 140 millikelvins.